jaxonavena/Battleship-Part2/README.md

 Ships: This class controls the ship objects.
 Methods here impact each ship object, which the players have control of, both on their board and in a ship pointer array.
 Each ship is in charge of knowing where it is and its hit status.

+Gameplay: In order to keep it secret, this gameplay style is hot seat.
+This means two players are sitting at the same terminal playing the game.
+After a player takes a shot, they wait a few seconds (to swap the seat), then the next player goes.